vtexdocs/dev-portal-content/docs/guides/Getting-Started/fulfillment.md

 ### 2. Loading dock

-[Loading dock](https://help.vtex.com/en/tutorial/managing-loading-docks--7K3FultD8I2cuuA6iyGEiW) connects the warehouse to the shipping policy.
+[Loading docks](https://help.vtex.com/en/tutorial/managing-loading-docks--7K3FultD8I2cuuA6iyGEiW) connect the warehouse to the shipping policy.
 The loading dock corresponds to a physical location from where products will be shipped.
 By default, when you create a new loading dock, it is generated as activated.

 * [POST - Create/update dock](https://developers.vtex.com/docs/api-reference/logistics-api#post-/api/logistics/pvt/configuration/docks)
 * [POST - Activate dock](https://developers.vtex.com/docs/api-reference/logistics-api#post-/api/logistics/pvt/configuration/docks/-dockId-/activation)